BienKieu1411/Title_Generation_StackOverflow/README.md

-# Title Generation for StackOverflow
+# Small but Mighty: Leveraging Contrastive Learning for Stack OverflowTitle Generation

 A Chrome extension that automatically generates optimized titles for StackOverflow questions.